IMS94/chr247.com/readme.md

   - Issue prescriptions to patients and also print them straight from the system with one click of a button.

 ## How to Install

+### Run with docker-compose
+You can spin up a complete up and running installation of chr247.com using [docker-compose](https://docs.docker.com/compose/compose-file/compose-file-v3/).

+1. Go to `deployment` directory (`cd deployment`)
+2. Run `docker-compose up --build -d` to build and start required docker images.
+3. Once up, run `docker-compose exec app php artisan migrate:refresh --seed` to create database tables and seed initial data.
+4. Visit (http://localhost:8080) to view the app

+#### About docker-compose deployment
+- The deployment consists of `app` (php-fpm and chr247.com source), `nginx` and `mysql` services.
+- The `app` dockerfile is at `Dockerfile` in root directory of the repo
+- `nginx` dockerfile is at `deployment/nginx/Dockerfile` directory

 ### Developer Installation

 To install a development version of chr247.com, please follow the following steps.
 Since this